WANT A FREE COPY OF MY NEWSLETTER -

 I felt completely at ease in a relationship with both a man and a woman at the same time.
 Until meeting Sabine, I could honestly say that I had never thought of another woman in a sexual way.
 Not that I thought of men in that way much, either.
 You could say that I was unawakened sexually until coming to St Etienne.
 Yet with Sabine it all seemed so natural.
 The strange thing was, however, that we never had sex when it was just the two of us.
 Charles always had to be present to act as the catalyst.

-I've recently joined an exciting group of writers called
+I'm part of an exciting group of writers called

 The Nu Romantics